How to Build A Powerful Group Coaching Program that Establishes Your Expertise and Creates Results for Your Clients

 This is where the magic happens.

-This is where the energy of the group and the support individual clients receive from the group leads to accountability, rapid momentum, and ongoing motivation as everyone works toward their goals.
+This is where the energy of the group and the support individual clients receive from the group leads to accountability, rapid momentum, and ongoing motivation as everyone works toward their individual goals.

 Coaching groups is also different from coaching a team in a corporate environment.
 Team coaching is when all members in the group are focused on the same goal.